 Commercial Tenants and Contractors will:

 - Conduct their business in accordance with the Occupational Health and Safety Act and Regulations, and any other applicable legislation.
 The University will make its commercial tenants and contractors aware of its Healthy Workplace Policy, and of this requirement

 - Follow York University guidelines and procedures as prescribed in the contract/agreement

-This Policy is promulgated by the Board of Governors and the administration thereof is delegated to the Vice-President Finance and Administration.
+This Policy is promulgated by the Board of Governors and the administration thereof is delegated to the Vice-President Equity, People and Culture.

 Failure to abide by this policy or the requirements, regulations, standards or procedures contemplated herein will result in appropriate discipline or sanctions.